ubuntu/ubuntu-release/README.md

 to submit feature requests, please make sure you already understand Ubuntu's release mechanisms, and have a strong use-case in mind to show that it needs to be taken into account early.

+### ubuntu-release go binary

+`ubuntu-release` is a Go utility to facilitate the Ubuntu Release activities.